kyverno/website/content/en/docs/writing-policies/mutate.md

   Message:  deployments.apps "foobar" is forbidden: User "system:serviceaccount:kyverno:kyverno-service-account" cannot update resource "deployments" in API group "apps" in the namespace "default"
   State:    Failed
 ```

+### Mutate Existing Tips

+Combine multiple generate existing rules into a single rule when they mutate the same resource.
+When these rules are combined, only a single mutation happens which is quicker and more efficient.
+Otherwise, by using separate rules, multiple UpdateRequests may be created as Kyverno attempts to reconcile changes from both rules simultaneously.
+This can take longer, require more processing resources, and in some extreme instances can fail.

 ## Mutate Rule Ordering (Cascading)